Donkey stone: Etymology

 The 'donkey brand' was originally the trade mark of a Manchester company called Edward Read & Son, who were one of several makers of the stones.
 Other companies used other animal designs or simple lettering, but the name 'donkey stone' stuck.

+In parts of Greater Manchester, the practice of using donkey stone was described as 'brownstoning the step'.

 Usage

 Donkey stones were first used in textile mills to clean greasy steps, and give them a non-slip finish, however the stones also became popular with housewives who would use them to give doorsteps and flagged floors a decorative finish.
-After mopping, a damp donkey stone would be rubbed around the outside edge of a flagged stone floor or along the leading edge and sides of a stone door-step, when skillfully applied the dried residue would give a neat contrasting border or line.
-It was not very durable and would have to be refreshed on a regular basis so you could expect a 'clout' for spoiling a freshly 'stoned' step.
-Quite often the stones would be given out in exchange for old clothes or scrap metal, by rag tatters, or rag and bone men as they were sometimes called.
+After mopping, a damp donkey stone would be rubbed around the outside edge of a flagged stone floor or along the leading edge and sides of a stone door-step.
+When skilfully applied the dried residue would give a neat contrasting border or line.
+It was not very durable and would have to be refreshed on a regular basis.
+Quite often the stones would be given out in exchange for old clothes or scrap metal, by rag totters, or rag and bone men as they were sometimes called.